yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-test-case/en.md

-# Explorer Facebook SDK for Cocos2d-JS
+# Explorer Facebook Integration for Cocos2d-JS

 ## A full featured test case

-To make it eaiser for all developers to start developing games with the Facebook SDK, we have provided a complete test case.
-It have covered all APIs in the SDK and demonstrated how to correctly use them.
+To make it eaiser for all developers to start developing games with the Facebook Integration, we have provided a complete test case.
+It have covered all APIs and demonstrated how to correctly use them.

-If you are not until familiar with Facebook SDK for Cocos2d-JS, we strongly suggest you to take a look at the [Facebook SDK for Cocos2d-JS API Reference](../api-reference/zh.md) document.
+If you are not until familiar with Facebook Integration for Cocos2d-JS, we strongly suggest you to take a look at the [Facebook Integration for Cocos2d-JS API Reference](../api-reference/zh.md) document.

 ## How to run test case